k8ssandra/k8ssandra/docs/content/en/tasks/secure/_index.md

 kubectl get secret k8ssandra-reaper -o json | jq -r '.data.password' | base64 --decode
 ```

-You can override both the username and password by providing your own secret and setting `reaper.cassandraUser.secret` to its name.

-If you provide your own secret it will not be managed by Helm.
-Helm will not do anything with it when you run `helm upgrade` or `helm uninstall`, for example.

 For more, see the [secrets]({{< relref "#secrets" >}}) section of this security topic.

-If both `reaper.cassandraUser.username` and `reaper.cassandraUser.superuser.secret` are set, `reaper.cassandraUser.secret` takes precedence.

 ## Medusa security

 With authentication enabled, K8ssandra creates a default user for Medusa.
-The default username is `medusa`.
+The default username is `{metadata.name}-medusa`.

 The password is a random, alphanumeric string 20 characters long.

 The user is created as a superuser because (at this time) K8ssandra does not support configuring authorization.

-You can override the default username by setting the `medusa.cassandraUser.username` property.
+You can override the default credentials by setting the `spec.medusa.cassandraUserSecretRef` property, to point to an existing secret containing both the `username` and `password` entries.

-Credentials are stored in a secret named `{cassandra.clusterName}-medusa`.
+Credentials are stored in a secret named `{metadata.name}-medusa`.
 If your cluster name is `k8ssandra`, for example, you can retrieve the username and password as follows:

 ```bash
 kubectl get secret k8ssandra-medusa -o json | jq -r '.data.username' | base64 --decode